Elizabeth Warren barnstorms Iowa amid 2020 push, says she wants to 'return politics to the people’

 Later she said Washington worked, only if one was armed with an army of lawyers or lobbyists: “It is corruption, pure and simple, and it’s time to fight back."

-While some Democrats have pushed to focus on Trump, and impeachment amid the FBI investigation into Russian interference in the 2016 election, Warren’s address indicated she was more interested in dealing with “kitchen-table” issues such as the economy, minimum wage, health care and education.
+While some Democrats have pushed to focus on Trump, and impeachment amid the FBI special counsel investigation into Russian interference in the 2016 election, Warren’s address indicated she was more interested in dealing with “kitchen-table” issues such as the economy, minimum wage, health care and education.

 “Tackling head-on costs crushing middle-class families -- health care, education -- those are the investments we need to make as a country,” she said, saying rising costs and flat wages had “hollowed out” the middle class.